IshanJainAI/Data-Science-for-Automotive-Transportation-SupplyChain/Theft Prevention/README.md

 3. Location Intelligence along with Consumer transaction data can be used for reducing fraud and theft around the world.

+# Data Theft
+For businesses, the impact of data breaches can be devastating, both in terms of financial cost and reputational damage.
+The average cost of a data breach was more than $1.2 million in 2018

 # Author